 I arrived early this morning in Valdivia, a beautiful historic city in southern Chile.
 It’s also known as the Region de Los Rios.
 Valdivia’s culture is influenced by a mixture of Mapuche, Spanish, and German heritage.

-There are many fascinating things about the Mapuche, from music to their legends.
+The Mapuche are fascinating, from their music to folklore and legends.
 Strong German influence is apparent in Valdivia’s architecture, cuisine, and beer brewing industry.
 Many compare Chile’s Calle-Calle River to Germany’s Rhine.

 Valdivia is known for Austral University, one of Chile’s top schools.
-The university attracts students from Santiago’s Universities to its outstanding science program.
-Another local attraction is a large marshland nature reserve on the outskirts of the city at the confluence of several rivers that flow from the Andes.
+Astral’s outstanding science program attracts students from Santiago Universities.
+Another local attraction is a large marshland nature reserve on the outskirts of the city at the confluence of several rivers flowing from the Andes.

 Food in Valdivia is a mix of Spanish, German, and other European influences together with cuisine found only in Southern Chile.
-It’s a beautiful place and I will stay for a week or so before moving further south toward Patagonia.
+It’s a beautiful place, and I’ll stay for a week or so before moving further south toward Patagonia.

-Hiking and river tours are on the agenda.
-I noticed several rowers on the river today.
+Hiking and river tours are on my agenda.
+I saw several rowers on the river today.
 There are three rowing clubs in Valdivia with world and Pan American titles and continuous representation in the Olympics.

 While waiting for the bus in Valparaiso I met German tourists who were on their way to Pucon near the active Villarrica Volcano.
 Located about 500 miles south of Santiago, Villarrica began erupting about two weeks ago spewing fiery plumes of lava and forcing evacuation of people from nearby towns.
 Pucon is on my list of places to visit in Chile.
 The area has great hiking.
-The volcanic eruption calmed and with no more visible signs of activity and for now the area is clear for travel again.
+The eruption calmed and since there are no more signs of activity, the area is cleared for travel.